-For those searching for historical things to do or with an interest in architecture and design, the Preston Cenotaph, located on Preston Flag Market, close to the Harris Museum and Art Gallery, is quite a sight to behold.
+For those searching for historical things to do, or with an interest in architecture, the Preston Cenotaph is quite a sight to behold.
+The structure is hard to miss, towering over Preston Flag Market outside the Harris Museum and Art Gallery.

-Following an ambitious restoration project in 2013, the Preston Cenotaph was designed by famous English architect, Sir Giles Gilbert Scott, who also designed Britain's iconic red telephone box.
-The memorial is now one of the most impressive free-standing war memorials in the country, in terms of both scale and sophistication...A true architectural gem standing proud in recognition of the some 2000 men tragically lost during the First World War.
+The Preston Cenotaph was designed by famous English architect, Sir Giles Gilbert Scott, who also designed Britain's iconic red telephone box.
+After undergoing a restoration project in 2013, the memorial is now one of the most impressive free-standing war memorials in the country.
+With its scale and sophistication, the Cenotaph is a true architectural gem; standing proud in recognition of the some 2000 men tragically lost during the First World War.

-Aside from the Cenotaph, there are also a number of other interesting memorials in and around Preston, which are listed at Preston Remembers - Preston Memorials.
+Aside from the Cenotaph, there are also a number of other interesting memorials in and around Preston, which can be seen by following the Preston War Memorial Trail.